nizzaneela/Programming_error_explanation/README.md

 ... print(f'95% CDI of Bayes factors with recCA rooting: {results[500]:.1f}, {results[19500]:.1f}')
 95% CDI of Bayes factors with recCA rooting: 3.2, 6.2
 ```
 The central 95% of the distribution spans a range of similar magnitude to the measured Bayes factors.
+The assumption of sufficient accuracy is clearly invalid.

 1100 simulations are not enough to measure the Bayes factors with useful accuracy.

-# Evaluation
+# Correction

 [stableCoalescence_cladeAnalysis.py](https://github.com/sars-cov-2-origins/multi-introduction/blob/78ec9e3b90215267b45ed34be2720566b7398b77/FAVITES-COVID-Lite/scripts/stableCoalescence_cladeAnalysis.py) may be corrected by:
 - breaking the loop in the function `coalescent_timing` once 50,000 individuals have been infected, e.g.: